Crufixs/Captain-Puppy/README.md

 </p>

 ## Installation
 You can install Captain Puppy by downloading the apk file in this <a href="https://drive.google.com/file/d/17CBT-ASd81iUJLNGvdf7lG0ZG0MQmTq_/view?usp=sharing">Link</a>.
-Ater downloading it just open the file and it will automatically install it unto your Android device.
-Please use our app careully and enjoy~!
+After downloading it just open the file and it will automatically install it unto your Android device.
+Please use our app careully and enjoy!